-She cleared her thoughts with a shake of her head and glanced up ahead.
-She saw the castle, too; the white gleam of towers in the far distance.
-O at least she assumed as such.
-Her eyesight obviously wasn't as keen as Zuko's because all she could really make out were shapes that could resemble towers.
-But she did see the ocean and the sun brightly reflecting the rich, sea-green colour.
+Katara cleared her thoughts with a shake of her head and glanced up ahead.
+She saw the brilliant white gleam of towers in the far distance.
+Or at least she assumed it was as such.
+Her eyesight obviously wasn't as keen as Zuko's, because all she could really make out were shapes that could resemble towers on a castle.
+However, she did see the ocean and the sun brightly reflecting the rich, sea-green colour.

 Another big one, she thought to herself with some mild apprehension.
 She looked over her shoulder at Zuko to see that he had gone rigid again.
 She frowned.
 What could possibly be worse than losing his mother?

 Zuko was barking orders at a pair of guards who were blocking his entrance to a room.
 He looked older, maybe thirteen or fourteen.
 His face was still free of its trademark scar, and Katara wondered exactly when he had received it—on the sea?